CINCINNATI -- A teenage boy named Gage just celebrated his second birthday in a row in the custody of Hamilton County Children’s Services.

 “Every roommate I’ve ever had has told me I cry in my sleep.
 I’m tired of it,” he told WCPO, which is withholding his last name to protect his privacy.
 “I’m tired of being embarrassed when I wake up because my roommate heard me cry that night.
 I’m tired of having nightmares about where I’m going to wake up next.”

-Gage is one of the more than 3,000 children that Hamilton County Children’s Services has had in custody so far this year.
+Gage is one of the more than 3,000 children that Hamilton County Children’s Services has in custody.
 The kids are there because their parents or guardians were accused of abuse or neglect or because the children’s behavior made it unsafe for them to stay at home.